It is no easy task to find an answer to the question: What is Freemasonry?

 - fraternal friendship.

-The word “peculiar” in this context illustrates the idea of exclusivity, as this moral system is taught only by Freemasons to members of the fraternity; it belongs to their group and is distinctive to the organisation.
+The word “peculiar” in this context illustrates the idea of exclusivity, as this moral system is taught only by Freemasons to members of the fraternity; it belongs to their group and is distinctive to the organization.

 Veiled in Allegory